 In the Management tab, you can click Update Policy after you save any policy changes in the controller.
-Policy changes are visible in the Desktop Console either after the policy is updated manually or when it is checked automatically (every two minutes, by default.)
+Policy changes are visible in the Desktop Console either after this option is selected or when it is checked automatically (every two minutes, by default.)
 This interval can be configured in the policy Manageability tab in the controller.